JLESC/jlesc.github.io/_projects/extreme_scale_workflows.md

 connected environment, both solutions having their own strengths and weaknesses.
 While these approaches might be appropriate for current production systems, the expected characteristics of exascale machines will shift current priorities.
-After surveying the tradeoffs and challenges of integrated and connected in situ workflow solutions available today, we studied how exascale systems will impact those designs.
+After surveying the trade offs and challenges of integrated and connected in situ workflow solutions available today, we studied how exascale systems will impact those designs.
 In particular, we identified missing features of current system software required for the evolution of in situ workflows toward exascale and how